 - invoices and/or receipts of cash expenditures for the entire project

 - proof of project completion such as copy of the resulting manuscript or report

-Grant recipients have 3 years to claim the grant, complete the project and complete reporting requirements.
+Grant recipients have until February 28 of the following year to claim the grant, complete the project, submit invoices/receipts and reporting requirements.

-Grant recipients must publicly acknowledge the Foundation’s financial support.
+Grant recipients must publicly acknowledge the Alberta government’s financial support.
 Recognition may be on print, online, through media outlets or event opportunities.